-Named in honor of Emmy Noether and founded in 1991, the Noetherian Ring is an organization of graduate students, postdocs, and professors in the Mathematics Department at the University of California, Berkeley who happen to be women, or somewhere near that on the gender spectrum.
+Named in honor of Emmy Noether and founded in 1991, the Noetherian Ring is an organization of graduate students, postdocs, and professors in the Mathematics Department at the University of California, Berkeley who identify with gender minorities in math.
 See here for its history.

 The goal of this group is two-fold.
-One is to indicate a presence of women in the math department and provide information for students potentially interested in pursuing mathematics.
-The other is to provide a network for women in the UC Berkeley math department and facilitate Nring activities.
-Events have included a paint day, dinner for Nring members at the start of the year, brunch during the open house for prospective women grad students, and discussions with women from the Mathematical Sciences Research Institute (MSRI) and invited female speakers.
-Past events may be viewed here.
+One is to indicate a presence of gender minorities in the math department and provide information for students potentially interested in pursuing mathematics.
+The other is to provide a network for gender minorities in the UC Berkeley math department and facilitate Nring activities.
+Events have included a paint day, dinner for Nring members at the start of the year, brunch during the open house for prospective grad students identifying with gender minorities, and discussions with mathematicians of gender minorities from the Mathematical Sciences Research Institute (MSRI) and invited speakers identifying with gender minorities.
+Past events may be viewed &ctz=America/Los_Angeles" target="_blank" rel="noopener noreferrer">here.

 The Noetherian Ring at Berkeley is far from unique.
 Following a presentation by members of the Berkeley Noetherian Ring at the 1995 AWM Workshop during the Joint Mathematics Meetings in San Francisco, women at MIT were motivated to form the MIT Noetherian Ring, now called MIT Women in Mathematics.
 There is also a Noetherian Ring at the University of Connecticut, at The Johns Hopkins University, at Princeton University, as well as Gender Inclusivity in Mathematics at Harvard, Women in Mathematics at Wisconsin, Women in Mathematics at the University of Maryland College Park, and Women in Math at the University of Pennsylvania.